Escalating Cost of Civil Litigation Task Force

 Civil Litigation Survey

-In the fall 2013, the task force surveyed more than 6,000 Bar members on their perspectives regarding the high costs of civil litigation and possible approaches to reduce costs.
+In fall 2013, the task force surveyed more than 6,000 Bar members on their perspectives regarding the high costs of civil litigation and possible approaches to reduce costs.
 The survey was directed to WSBA Sections involved in litigation, minority bar associations, the Washington State Association for Justice, and Washington Defense Trial Lawyers.
 See ECCL Survey questions and member responses.

 In February 2015, the task force distributed a preliminary draft report which included the results of the survey and reports from the subcommittees to stakeholders for comment.
 Following the comment period, the task force met again to consider the feedback received and to incorporate revisions to the report's recommendations.
 The final report was issued on June 15, 2015.